The ins and outs of fulfilling t-shirt orders through a third party company.

 By the end of this article, you will know the answer to each.
 I have not worked with all the companies I list but I will tell you my experience with the ones I have worked with and what I have learned while looking into others.
 I will also explain why I chose to sell on Etsy first.
-Notice I said “first”, *spolier alert* I will be branching out to another platform soon!
-I will explain why I have waited until now to branch out and why this might be in your best interests as well!
-Especially if this is a new area for you.
+Notice I said “first”, *spoiler alert* I will be branching out to another platform soon!
+I will explain why I have waited until now to branch out and why this might be in your best interests as well - especially if this is a new area for you.

 What is Print on Demand and How Does it Work?

-Print on Demand is using a third party company to apply a design you have the rights to, to items such as shirts, jeggings, pillows, mugs, etc. The company then packages the product and sends it to your customer.
-You never have to touch, see, store or even ship the item.
-You do the design part (or outsource it, more on this later), list the product on a website or e-commerce platform, market your online store and handle the customer service part.
+Print on Demand is using a third party company to apply a design for which you have the rights to items such as shirts, jeggings, pillows, mugs, etc. The company then packages the product and sends it to your customer.
+You never have to touch, see, store, or even ship the item.
+You do the designing (or outsource it, more on this later), list the product on a website or e-commerce platform, market your online store, and handle the customer service.
 That’s it!